psq/flexr/README.md

 |5 | 1,211,986 | 1,009,988 |1.2   | 100,998      | 10.000%        | 49,833.3         | 4.934%         |  201,997  | 6,733  |
 |6 | 1,118,394 | 1,016,722 |1.1   | 101,672      | 10.000%        | 50,165.6         | 4.934%         | 101,672   | 3,389  |

 Bob gets 100,000 flexr at t=1 with an adjustment factor of 1,000,000 (the supply at t=1), and Alice gets 50,000 flexr with an ajdustment factor of 1,013,366.667 (the supply at t=3 when she gets her tokens).
-See below for more on the [adjustement facto](#flexr-rebase-math)
+See below for more on the [adjustement factor](#flexr-rebase-math).

+Note #2: Alice and Bob share remains constant despite the balance and price adjustments.
+This is the invariant maintained by the rebase.

-Note: there is no price change at t=4, so no rebase
+Note #1: there is no price change at t=4, so no rebase needed.

 # The flexr ecosystem